tc39/notes/es6/2012-09/sept-19.md

 LH: We suspect that a majority of the overhead was caused by the read barrier created by temporal dead zones.

-…Will continue with testing and gather evidence.
+...Will continue with testing and gather evidence.

 MM/STH/BE: early-boyer is probably innappropriate.